Jackett/Jackett/README.md

 _Our [![Discord](https://img.shields.io/badge/discord-chat-7289DA.svg?maxAge=60&style=flat-square)](https://discord.gg/J865QuA) server is no longer maintained.
 If you have a problem, request, or question then please open a new issue here._

 This project is a new fork and is recruiting development help.
-If you are able to help out please [contact us](https://github.com/Jackett/Jackett/issues/8180).
+If you can help out please [contact us](https://github.com/Jackett/Jackett/issues/8180).

 Please see our [troubleshooting and contributing guidelines](CONTRIBUTING.md) before submitting any issues or pull requests